PolarbearDK/Miracle.FileZilla.Api/README.md

 Miracle.FileZilla.Api
 =====================

 Managed api for FileZilla FTP server.
-Primarily for automated user/group creation and deletion.
+Allows you to do basically the same as the FileZilla Server interface.
+Target audience is everyone who wants to automate the administration of FileZilla server, particularly user/group management.

+##Features
+* Get/Set Groups/Users using GetAccountSettings/SetAccountSettings
+* Get/Set server state using GetServerState/SetServerState
+* Get/Set server settings GetSettings/SetSettings
+* Get active connections using GetConnections()
+* Kick connection using Kick(connectionId)
+* Ban IP (and kick) using BanIp(connectionId)
+* Use FileZillaServerProtocol for more advanced features.

-##Create user in 5 easy steps:
+##Example: Create user in 5 easy steps:

 ####1: Create api
 ```csharp